 New students must apply and enroll in the college before registering for online courses.
 Get started

-Current students can register online through Web Advisor.
+Current students can register online through Self Service.
 Learn more

 Paying For College

 We offer financial aid, scholarships, internships, and more.
 Learn more

 To be successful, you should log into your course every day, though you will spend more time on some days than others doing the learning activities.

 As a student in an online course, you will be expected to submit your work using software such as Microsoft Office Word and Power Point.

 Online courses require similar time commitments to traditional in person courses and should not be “easier” or “more difficult”, but just a different way of learning.
 Generally speaking, you are expected to spend about 9 hours per week per course.